-We'll take personal details and then print off completed forms for you to sign.
-We'll also need two forms of identification; one must be photographic (passport/driving license) and one proof of address (most recent bank statement).
+You will need two forms of identification; one must be photographic (passport/driving license) and one proof of address (most recent bank statement).

 If you're unsure of what qualifies as address verification, you can send us a message to clarify.
 However, your latest bank statement is always the safest bet when it comes to valid address verification.